bbytiger/spark-virtualization-perf/README.md

 # CS260R Final Project: Investigating Performance of Spark using Virtualization

-This is the source code for the final project for Harvard's 2022 iteration of CS260R: Topics and Close Readings in Software Systems.
+This repo contains the source code for the final project for Harvard's 2022 iteration of CS260R: Topics and Close Readings in Software Systems.
 Work on this project was done by William Cooper, Andrew Sima, and Jaylen Wang.

 ## Design: Prototyping Networking and Shared Memory